of All NU Home Games

 early 2013 Northwestern and the Cubs announced a major partnership deal

-that will result in at least five more NU football home games played at
+that could result in at least five more NU football home games played at

 sections that can be moved to allow for the proper dimensions for a